The show is predicated on a concept, rather than a plot, that has never allowed a fully realized exploration of its many devices.

 It’s determined to seal off such perceived gaps while trading John Carpenter’s precision for conservative blandness.

 For tango lovers and homicidal maniacs that like to dance before killing.

-A low-profile DVD edition for sure, but you’re probably just buying this disc for yet another Christopher Walken scenery-chewing smackdown, aren’t you?
+A low-profile DVD for sure, but you’re probably just buying this disc for yet another Christopher Walken scenery-chewing smackdown, aren't you?

-All the Real Girls demonstrates a reality that most films are either unable or afraid to touch.
-Too bad the disc’s video transfer doesn’t do Tim Orr’s gorgeous cinematography justice.
+Too bad the disc's video transfer doesn't do Tim Orr's gorgeous cinematography justice.